sheilsarda/UPenn_Mechatronics/Lab4/README.md

 **List of Improvements**

-1. Using Acrylic instead of MDF for laser cutting material
+1. Using Acrylic instead of MDF for laser cutting material.
+This would help make stronger motor mounts that would snap off during turning manouveres.
-1. Using more portable battery pack
+1. Using more portable battery pack.
+This would help lighten the load that the motors had to move, making my car faster.
-1. Using stronger DC motors
+1. Using stronger DC motors to increase overall straightline and turning speed.
-1. Soldering instead of using breadboards
+1. Soldering instead of using breadboards.
+Altough I did not have any accidents with jumper cables falling off, this would provided added protection against attack manouveres from opponents in the final project.

 **Final Code**